internet-de-france/silex-for-hosting-company/README.md

 ## An example of use of Silex website builder

+In Silex, these are some useful terms to know, please read this wiki page to know what we are talking about: [Silex vocabulary](https://github.com/silexlabs/Silex/wiki/Silex-vocabulary)

 ### About this repository

 This repository shows you how [Silex open source website builder](https://www.silex.me) can be customized to your needs.
 This will be useful to you if you sell Silex websites, or if you sell hosting.